 Brazil has the largest – and by most measures, best – higher education system in Latin America, and enrollments have undergone explosive growth over the last 20 years.
 We examine the distinctively fluid concept of race in Brazil and affirmative action policies based on race and social class to understand Brazilian higher education.
 Brazil began to implement affirmative action policies in 2003, stoking enormous cultural, legal, and education debates.
 Since then, the Brazilian economy has expanded and, recently, contracted.
 Affirmative action policies have been at the center of national debates, and we work to understand those debates in their full complexity.

-Brazil (specific locations to be announced)
+Brazil (cities to be announced)

 Summer 2022 application deadlines will be announced soon.